JD Program

 Your Future Begins Here

 A national leader in interdisciplinary legal education, Penn Carey Law’s rigorous curriculum and experiential learning model prepares students to launch impactful careers in a wide variety of legal specialties and sectors.
-Our inclusive, vibrant community encourages students to take intellectual risks, explore innovative approaches, and collaborate to achieve unrivaled scholarly impact.
+Our collegial and vibrant community encourages students to take intellectual risks, explore innovative approaches, and collaborate to achieve unparalleled impact.

 A Cross-Disciplinary Education